iechor/docs/content/scout/policy/view.md

 > **Early Access**
 >
 > Policy Evaluation is an [Early Access](/release-lifecycle/#early-access-ea)
-> feature of Docker Scout.
+> feature of iEchor Scout.
 { .restricted }

-You can track policy status for your artifacts from the [Docker Scout Dashboard](#dashboard), or using the [CLI](#cli).
+You can track policy status for your artifacts from the [iEchor Scout Dashboard](#dashboard), or using the [CLI](#cli).

 ## Dashboard

-The **Overview** tab of the [Docker Scout Dashboard](https://scout.docker.com/) displays a summary of recent changes in policy for your repositories.
+The **Overview** tab of the [iEchor Scout Dashboard](https://scout.iechor.com/) displays a summary of recent changes in policy for your repositories.
 This summary shows images that have seen the most change in their policy evaluation between the most recent image and the previous image.